alanm20/SH3_chr/README.md

 14. Specific a file name and a new folder location and click on "Export glTF 2.0" button to export.
 15. In Noesis , navigate to and load new exported glTF file. you should see the modified outfit.
 Choose "Export from Preview" and select a new foler to and file name (chhaa.mdl in this case )for the exported mdl.
 Set "Main output type" to ".mdl - Silent Hill 3 3D Mesh (PC)".
 Click on "Export" button.
 You will see a prompt asking the file locate of the original mdl you are replacing. choose "Browser" and  navigate and select "Silent Hill 3/data/data/pcchar/pl/chhaa.mdl". click ok to export.
 16. Check for errors in the export message box.
 Typical error is mdl exporter found more than 3 vertex bone weights in the new mesh, which you need to make sure you set Bone weight "Limit Total" to 3 in Blender.
 17. Backup all your Silent Hill 3/data/*.arc files.
-Use SH2,3 Explorer v0.8 to import new chhaa.mdl and replace  original one.
+Use SH2,3 Explorer v0.8 to import new chhaa.mdl and replace the  original chhaa.mdl in chrpl.arc.
 18. Start a new game or load the first scene to see whether you get the mod working correctly.

 Default Heather (chhaa.mdl)